eclecticiq/OpenTAXII/docs/configuration.rst

 To create the services run::

-  (OpenTAXII) $ opentaxii-create-services -c services.yml
+  (vENV) $ opentaxii-create-services -c services.yml

 Next we create the collections (services should already exist!)::

-  (OpenTAXII) $ opentaxii-create-collections -c collections.yml
+  (vENV) $ opentaxii-create-collections -c collections.yml

 To create an account run::

-  (OpenTAXII) $ opentaxii-create-account -u username -p password
+  (vENV) $ opentaxii-create-account -u username -p password

 .. note::
 	Without an account you can't access services with `authentication_required: yes`